 Rumour has it that some manufacturers have been struggling to keep customers happy and are re-introducing varying levels of primary air control.

-Ecodesign Ready is a good scheme and soon all stoves on sale will be put through the scheme.
-Use an Ecodesign Ready stove as the manufacturer’s intend and you will have a stove that runs beautifully and consistently emits as much heat as the room requires.
+Ecodesign is a good scheme and soon all stoves on sale will be put through the scheme.
+Use an Ecodesign stove as the manufacturer’s intend and you will have a stove that runs beautifully and consistently emits as much heat as the room requires.
 You will also be using less logs and looking after our planet.

-So for now I’m going to test any stove we sell that is Ecodesign Ready.
+So for now we are going to test any stove we sell that is Ecodesign Ready.
 DG (Dik Guerts stoves are all Ecodesign Ready and the DG Ivar 5 is one of the finest stoves on the market – I have one!).
 The Saltfires are all Ecodesign Ready and burn beautifully (we have tested the St-X5 and Peanut Bignut thoroughly and the other ST-X and Peanut stoves are just size variations).
 Ekols are also working beautifully.